Wellness

 FullBucket Probiotic

-Recommended use: One scoop on food with each meal for adult dogs (1/4 scoop for puppies).
+Recommended use: One scoop added to your dog’s food with each meal for adult dogs (1/4 scoop for puppies).

 Probiotic included: Saccharomyces cerevisae boulardii